 After the children have had a chance to respond, show the children the pages in the book.
 What colors are the pictures in this book?
 Explain that the man who wrote the words in the book also drew all of the pictures.
 The pictures are called illustrations.

 Read the book aloud.
 Try to engage the children by pausing to remark about the size of Olivia's sandcastle.
 After Olivia looks at the ballerina picture, ask the children, "what do YOU think Olivia is thinking?"
-Should Olivia draw on the walls?"
+"Should Olivia draw on the walls?"
 "What do you think will happen when her mommy finds out?"

 Using This Story to Promote Reading